AdaCore/learn/intro_to_ada.rst

       This allows the compiler to be extremely helpful (read: strict) with the programmer.

-We will, during this course, indicate which individual language features are building blocks for that philosophy, and, in as honest a fashion as possible, indicate where some language design choices diverged from that philosophy - because no language is perfect, not even Ada :-).
+During this course, we will explain the individual language features that are building blocks for that philosophy.

-.. gusthoff: This paragraph sounds too informal in my opinion ("in as honest a fashion as possible", "no language is perfect, not even Ada :-)").

 Imperative language
 ===================